 Depending on the company policies of your insurance providers, these charges may remain steady or vary during the ULIP policy tenure.

 Some ULIP providers offer a facility to make partial withdrawals, even during the lock-in period of a ULIP’s term.
 However, some charges are deducted from the amount as a form of penalty for partial withdrawals.
 These deductions are the partial withdrawal charges.

 As mentioned before, ULIPs allow flexibility to switch between equity, debt and balanced funds, depending on your risk appetite.
 However, every switching that you make attracts a charge between Rs.
 100-500, depending on the policies of your insurance provider.

 For instance, suppose you have been directing your money towards fund X, but want your future investment to go into fund Y. You can easily redirect your future premiums into fund Y, without affecting your existing investments in fund X by paying these charges.

 These charges are calculated as a percentage of the funds or the annual premium amount.
-As per the IRDA, the surrender charges cannot exceed fifty basis point of the fund value, per annum.
+As per the IRDA, the surrender charges cannot exceed fifty basis point of the fund value, per annum